spraakbanken/sparv-docs/manual_eng.md

 ## Advanced Settings

 When analysing texts without any mark-up it is often enough to paste the text in the input field and hit the **Run** button.
-If the text contains xml you need to adjust the settings in order to let Sparv know what the different tags in your data represent.
+If the text contains XML you need to adjust the settings in order to let Sparv know what the different tags in your data represent.